The biggest lesson I learned from 4 years of being a mum

 Being mum is physically, mentally and emotionally challenging.
 The practice of mindfulness allows you to see that you’re not your thoughts.
 You’re not your feelings.
 We often get so caught up in our head, but the practice of yoga helps us tap into our body and allows us to feel more.
 This is one of the keys to wellbeing - leaving your headspace and arriving into your body.
 I’m truly grateful for having the knowledge of the ancient wisdom practice like yoga & mindfulness.
 I have no idea how I would have navigated through this challenging journey without these tools.
 I’m no parenting expert and don’t pretend to be.
 Just another mum who might be a few steps ahead of where you are.

 Do you want to be a calm & relaxed mum who is less reactive to your child’s behaviour and more responsive to his or her needs?
 Do you wanna live your life more fully and mindfully and find more joy in motherhood?
 Do you wanna be a happier & healthier version of you?
-If your answer is YES, I invite you to join me inside the FREE online event that I'm hosting in October 2020, called 3 days to a happy mama.
-All you need is 10 minutes each day, perfect for any busy mum including new mums.
-Hit the link below to sin up TODAY!
-The replay will be available until 9pm Sunday 25th October.
+If your answer is YES, I invite you to receive a special gift from me for Mother's Day.
+In this 30-minute class, I address 5 common mistakes I see all the time so you stay stuck feeling tired and stressed.
+I also share a very simple yet powerful practice to take your health to the next level.
+If you're ready to reduce stress and find more calm in your day, you don't wanna miss this special gift!
+Hit the link right below to receive this gift.
+Access expires at 10pm on 24th May 2021 AEST.